 To drain either holding tank, pull out the dump valve slide handle (Figure 15).
-Never open the dump valves on both holding tanks at the same time.
-This can cause waste to back up and contaminate the gray water tank.
 Close the valve after the tank has drained.
 Flush or pour about 2 gallons of water through the toilet when emptying the waste holding tank and drain again.
 This flushes the tank and helps clean the drain hose.
 Repeat as necessary.
 Follow the same procedure for a gray water holding tank, although a repeat flushing may not be necessary.
 When the tank is empty, push the dump valve handle in until it seats.
 Remove the hose, wash and replace in its rear bumper holder.
 Replace termination outlet cap.